 - Vegan is not regulated but you’ll want to be sure you are actually fully vegan — there’s no such thing as 95% vegan (and, yes, we’ve seen this on a label before).
 Tricky ingredients like beeswax, honey, goats milk, and silk will disqualify you.

-- Do I have the correct contact information on the back panel?
+5 – Do you have the correct contact information on the back panel?